myparcelnl/woocommerce/README.md

 - View the status of the shipment in the order details page
 - Add Track & Trace URL to the order confirmation email

+## Important notice about third-party checkouts

+> :warning: Third-Party Checkouts Compatibility.

+Our plugin may not be fully compatible with “third-party” checkout solutions provided by plugins, other than those native to WooCommerce itself.
+Features such as Delivery Options or other functionalities might not work as expected.

+We recommend testing the plugin’s functionality in your specific setup before fully implementing it.

 ## Manual

 [Plugin Manual]